TanviVerma-05/CurrencyConverter-webapp/README.md

 # Currency Converter Web App

-A simple and interactive Currency Converter built using HTML, CSS, and JavaScript with real-time exchange rates.
+A simple and interactive "Currency Converter" built using HTML, CSS, and JavaScript with real-time exchange rates.

 ## Features
 - Convert currencies in real-time